 - Once notified of a mention, reach out to the publication or author.
 Since they already know you, getting a backlink won’t be a hectic task.

 BTW, you don’t have to reach out to all mentions.
 Check if their sites have a GOOD DA and are not spammy dumps.
 Otherwise, don’t bother.

 Unfortunately, there is no fast way to increase your site’s DA.
 Even if there was, it would violate Google’s Link Spam policies.

-Instead of fast, focus on building your DA sustainably.
+Instead of going, focus on building your DA sustainably.

 Nevertheless, focus on sites actively growing their DA as your referring domains.
-That would skyrocket your ratings significantly in a short period.
+That would skyrocket your ratings significantly in a short period of time.